oliveiraxavier/laravel-debugbar-open-ineditor/readme.md

 ## How to use

-Move mouse pointer to text that contains file path, then the button will appear.
-Click to open the path in vscode :D
+Click on the link (View in vscodium) as below :D

 ![Screenshot 1](screenshots/laravel-debugbar-vscode.screnshot-1.png)

+Click on the link (
+app/Http/Controllers/HomeController.php:231-234) as below :D

 ![Screenshot 2](screenshots/laravel-debugbar-vscode.screnshot-2.png)

 ## Installation